-In England, and much of the Northern Hemisphere, snow and numerous displays leave no doubt that Christmas is near.
+In the UK, and much of the Northern Hemisphere, snow and numerous displays leave no doubt that Christmas is near.
 In most of Africa, however, it's quite warm on December 25, since it's summer there.
 This song asks us to think of those who are living in poverty and hunger in Africa during the Christmas season, reminding us that they might not even know it's Christmas.
 While the sentiment and melody are full of good tidings, the lyrics are quite bleak: "The Christmas bells that ring there are the clanging chimes of doom."

 Most of this song was recorded and mixed over a 24-hour period on Sunday, November 25, 1984.
 Sting and Simon LeBon had recorded their parts ahead of time, but everyone else came that day.

 , he said that this time constraint helped the effort.
 "Sometimes, that kind of pressure gets you to create something magical, gets you to eliminate the liberations that you end up having in the studio," he said.
 "We just had to nail it and get on with it.
 Get the vocal track from everyone that was acceptable.
 As it turns out, a lot of the vocal tracks were exceptional."

 The performers who sang verses were, in order: Paul Young, Boy George, George Michael, Simon Le Bon, and Bono.
 The chorus included David Bowie, Phil Collins, Paul McCartney, Geldof, Ure and many other artists who weren't given a verse but sang the "Feed The World" part and lent their images to the effort by appearing in the promotional photo.
-Check out the Band Aid photo with list of performers.
+Check out the Band Aid photo with list of performers

 , George Michael said: "The only person who didn't succumb to the charitable nature of the day was Paul Weller, who decided to have a go at me in front of everybody.
 I said, 'Don't be a wanker all your life.
 Have a day off.'"

 in 1985 that the project was "diabolical," adding: "It was the most self-righteous platform ever in the history of popular music."

 The single raised $14 million for famine relief in Africa.
 Geldof is Irish, so he cannot be knighted, but he did receive a KBE, which is equivalent and is popularly known as Sir or Saint Bob.

 Flo - London, England

 The video was directed by Nigel Dick, who had done some videos for The Boomtown Rats.
 He got the request to make the video on short notice, and had no idea what the song was going to be.
 He didn't have a budget either, so he simply set up two cameras - one outside and one inside - to capture the action.
 As the artists trickled in to record their parts, Dick filmed them entering the building and then recording.
 This footage was used not just for the music video, but also for a 30-minute behind-the-scenes piece documenting the making of the single.
 This video was also sold, with proceeds going to the relief effort.